-This course is nationally recognised.
+This unit is nationally recognised.

 Upon successful completion, learners will receive a nationally recognised Statement of Attainment issued by: